hoichunlaw/berkeley-w251/hw05/README.md

 ## 13. For part 2, step 5, How accurate was your model?
 Were you able to train it using a few images, or did you need a lot?

+I train a model to classify either an image is a building or forest.
+I used 1000 images for each category and I was able to achieve 99.94% accuracy.